#SGSAMoonDay2025

 - Picnic area

-- Open to Boys and Girls team U9 to U19 Tiers 1 to 3
+- Open to Boys and Girls teams U9 to U19 Tiers 1 to 3

 - For more information: Visit our tournament website